ursais/osi-addons/osi_blanket_order_mps/README.rst

 Overview
 ========

-Create The Product MPS from Blanket Sales Orders.
+Creates Master Production Schedule (MPS) lines from Blanket Sales Orders.

 Usage
 =====

-Using this module we can Project the future MO of Product.
+Using this module we can project the future forecasting of needed Products from Blanket Orders.
 Create a blanket order, adding lines and scheduled dates.
 On confirmation, if the product line is a manufactured product an MPS will be created.
-The order wizard has been updated:
-- Create empty order - Used if the ordered product is different however mps should still be updated.
-- Create order with existing line - normal blanket order process, using line from BO.
-- Update blanket order - Allows user to just update qty on blanket order and reset mps.
+When lines are released to Sales Orders or the original qty is updated, then MPS is also updated.

 Credits
 =======